 Arshad Nasar has a Masters degree in Economics as well as Political Science.
-He has worked as Chairman and Managing Director of Caltex Oil Pakistan Limited and has undertaken several key assignments both in country and overseas.
-Mr. Nasar was subsequently the Chairman and Chief Executive of OGDCL served as the Director on the Boards of Pakistan Refinery Limited, Pak Arab Pipeline Company Limited, Mari Gas Company Limited and PIDC.
-He is also a former President of the American Business Council of Pakistan, Mr. Nasar is a Director on the Boards of Foundation for Advancement of Sciences & Technology (FAST), National University, Funds for Inclusion of People with Disabilities (FIPD) and Engro Fertilizers Limited.
+He has worked as Chairman and Managing Director of Caltex Oil Pakistan Limited, and has undertaken several key assignments both in-country and overseas.
+Mr. Nasar was subsequently the Chairman and Chief Executive of OGDCL and served as a Director on the Boards of Pakistan Refinery Limited, Pak Arab Pipeline Company Limited and Mari Gas Company Limited.
+He is also a former President of the American Business Council of Pakistan.
+Mr. Nasar is a Director on the Boards of Dawood Hercules Corporation Limited, PIDC, Foundation for Advancement of Sciences & Technology (FAST), National University, Funds for Inclusion of People with Disabilities (FIPD) and Engro Fertilizers Limited.
 He joined the Board in 2002.